Continuation-of-Ashford/ashford-docs/character_creation/1_general_character_creation.md

 * All characters start from level 3 with standard 27-point buy.
 * For HP you can take flat values or roll with one hp re-roll per character.
 * Starting player items are as described in the Player's Handbook and in Tasha's Cauldron of Everything for Artificer (TCE, pg.
 9).
-* Customizing Your Origin (TCE, pg.
-7) is not allowed.

 ## Notable Changes